Swim Lane Diagram explained

 Step 1: identifying parties & structure of the diagram

 The first step is writing down all the participants in the process.
-Based on the number of parties involved, you draw a number of horizontal or vertical lines; remember, the swim lane diagram can be used either horizontally or vertically.
+Based on the number of parties involved, you draw a number of horizontal or vertical lines; remember, it can be used either horizontally or vertically.

 Step 2: establish the starting point